Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     int24 tickLower, int24 tickUpper
   ) external returns (uint32)
 ```
+Returns a relative timestamp value representing how long, in seconds, the pool has spent between
+tickLower and tickUpper

 This timestamp is strictly relative.
 To get a useful elapsed time (i.e., duration) value, the value returned
 by this method should be checkpointed externally after a position is minted, and again before a position is
 burned.
 Thus the external contract must control the lifecycle of the position.